joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 - specify a specific IATA code
 - specify the METAR keyword, which instructs the program to look for the nearest airport.
 That 'nearest' airport position can either be based on the user's own call sign or alternatively on a different user's call sign.

 If the given airport or the nearest one has been found but does __not__ support METAR data, the program will try to provide you with a standard WX report for the airport's coordinates instead.
+If the airport is capable of providing METAR data but the METAR report cannot be retrieved, an error message is returned to the user.

-Can be combined with [date](date_keywords.md) / [daytime](daytime_keywords.md) keyword parameters: __NO__.
+Action Keyword can be combined with [date](date_keywords.md) / [daytime](daytime_keywords.md) keyword parameters: __NO__.
 If WX data is returned, 'today'/'full' settings will be applied.

 ### ICAO METAR / wx inquiries